 However, as noble as the profession is, it is also the toughest to master and one of the most difficult courses to complete.
 A simple glance at the entrance exams for admission in the top medical colleges in India will show how competitive the field has become.
 Right from the beginning to the end of medical courses, students face a lot of problems and challenges which are of far greater magnitude than students of other courses.

-You might be amazed but it’s a fact that a major chunk of efforts have been dedicated towards studying stress among medical students.
-Being a highly demanding course, there are a number of causes of stress and leave impacting effects on physical and psychological health of the students.
-The major causes are attributed to the fact that students have to learn a lot of new things in a short time, undergo tough exams with the fear that failing them will end their career and the lack of opportunities to review what they have learnt.
-The urge to meet the demands of the curriculum inhibits in them a sense of urgency as they struggle to work harder.
+You might be amazed but it’s a fact that a major chunk of efforts has been dedicated to studying stress among medical students.
+Being a highly demanding course, there are a number of causes of stress and leave impacting effects on the physical and psychological health of the students.
+The major causes are attributed to the fact that students have to learn a lot of new things in a short time, undergo tough exams with the fear that failing them will end their career and the lack of opportunities to review what they have learned.
+The urge to meet the demands of the curriculum inhibits them a sense of urgency as they struggle to work harder.
 Often students experience the highest amount of stress after their graduation when they start their training.

 Experts suggest that students should be trained in emotional intelligence so that they are prepared and brace themselves for the incoming stress threats.
 It’s also suggested that students’ stress should be measured and monitored.
 It was found that students who have healthy meals and those who involve themselves in extracurricular activities were less vulnerable to stress.

-Flash cards are also a great way to remember terms and words.
-You write a term on one side of a card and its meaning on the other side; you can use these cards anywhere; in a bus or a cafe and quiz yourself.
-Flash cards can also be made through several study apps available on smart phones.
+Flashcards are also a great way to remember terms and words.
+You write a term on one side of a card and its meaning on the other side; you can use these cards anywhere; on a bus or a cafe and quiz yourself.
+Flashcards can also be made through several study apps available on smartphones.

 From the very start of the course till the very end and even after you become a certified doctor, finance will remain a challenge for a considerable time.
 For one, the course itself is long and quite expensive.
 Without adequate financial options and prior plans and strategies to overcome this challenge, it will be very difficult to pursue a career in medicine.

 Although the medical field has evolved and many new streams have emerged, the basic concepts of the study are closely related and similar to each other.
-A sound knowledge of medicine, unshakable patience and unwavering confidence is a must to pursue a career in medicine.
+Sound knowledge of medicine, unshakable patience, and unwavering confidence is a must to pursue a career in medicine.
 However, students should also have backup options along with a planned strategy to deal with all problems which are sure to arise while pursuing it.